 In the spring semester, you’ll explore wider themes of genre, theatrical style and tone, and conceptualisation.
-Here you may encounter Artaud, Brecht, Meyerhold, Grotowski, and more contemporary practitioners who incite a non-naturalistic energy on stage and offer an alternative view of theatrical function and form.
-You will grow your frame of reference through guest lecturers and practitioners, some with practical workshops and others with close examination of theatre practice and philosophy.
+Here you may encounter Artaud, Brecht, Meyerhold, Grotowski, and more contemporary practitioners who incite a non-naturalistic energy on stage and offer an alternative view of theatrical function and form: LePage, Bausch, Forced Entertainment, Wilson, among others.
+You’ll grow your frame of reference through guest lecturers and practitioners, some with practical workshops and others with close examination of theatre practice and philosophy.

-You’ll also choose an optional module in each semester, with a range of modules available, including Dramaturgy, Writing and Performance, Adaptation and Interpretation.
+You’ll also choose an optional module in each semester, with a range of modules available, including Contemporary World Theatre, Contemporary Theatre-Making and Devising, Scriptwriting Dramaturgy, Writing and Performance, Adaptation and Interpretation.